inchang0326/react.study.com/README.md

 # Grab Market Web Project

 I created this project to study React.js and Node.js
-This project was bootstrapped with one of Inflearn lectures
+This project was referred to one of Inflearn lectures

 ## ERD